mackuba/holepicker/README.markdown

     holepicker -f /etc/nginx/sites-enabled

+## Integrate with capistrano

+To automatically check for vulnerabilities before a deployment with capistrano, you can add the holepicker capistrano recipe.

+1. Add `gem 'holepicker'` to your `Gemfile`
+2. Add `require 'holepicker/capistrano'` to your `config/deploy.rb`

+This will introduce a `cap holepicker` task which will be executed before the `cap deploy` task.

 ## Results

 This is more or less what you will get if you run HolePicker in a directory with some old Rails projects: